-19.4.5.C.02.
-Control: System Classification(s): All Classifications; Compliance: SHOULD
+19.4.5.C.03.
+Control System Classification(s): All Classifications; Compliance: SHOULD [CID:4032]

-Agencies SHOULD use a diode of at least an EAL2 assurance level between an NZEO network and another New Zealand controlled network in addition to the minimum assurance levels for diodes between networks of different classifications.
+Agencies SHOULD use a diode of at least an EAL2 assurance level or a Protection Profile between an NZEO network and another New Zealand controlled network within a single security domain.